emberjs/rfcs/text/0558-edition-detection.md

 `classic` and `octane`).
 Using the `package.json` for this allows us to ensure that the value is statically analyzable and easy to discover.

+For applications specifying `ember: { edition: 'octane' }` in `package.json` is generally all that is needed.
+In an addon this new property would be specifying the edition that the addons own dummy app uses.
+However, many addons may want to test against _multiple_ editions that they support.
+In order to support this, ember-try will be updated to allow specifying (and merging) the `ember` property in the `package.json` from their `config/ember-try.js` scenarios.

 ### Valid use of the edition value

 The edition flag should only be used by addons to determine what blueprint